 If you have arthritis, you know that feeling too warm can make joint pain worse.
 A cooling mattress isn't a luxury—it's a necessity.
 Look for materials designed to pull heat away from your body, like gel-infused foams or open-cell foams that allow for more airflow.
 These materials help regulate your body temperature, preventing the overheating that can lead to inflammation and discomfort.
 The Helix Mattress collection, for instance, offers advanced cooling covers and materials to ensure you get a comfortable, temperature-neutral sleep every night.

-Why Strong Edge Support Matters
+Why Strong Edge Support Is a Must-Have

 Edge support is a practical and essential feature for anyone with arthritis.
 It refers to the sturdiness of the mattress perimeter.
 A mattress with strong edge support won't sag when you sit on the side to get ready or get in and out of bed.
 This stability gives you a firm surface to push off from, reducing strain on your hips, back, and knees.
 It makes movement easier and safer, which is a huge win when your joints are stiff.
 When you visit us in Katy, Richmond, or Rosenberg, be sure to test the edge support—it’s a small detail that makes a big difference.